12 Best Roof Shingle Colors for 2026 (Most Popular Picks)

 This classic roof color is a slate gray with just enough contrast to coordinate with darker colors or black siding.
 That’s why roofing contractors often recommend it over stark black roofs.

 - Why it’s trending: It’s the ultimate neutral but sleek enough for modern homes and adaptable to traditional designs.
+Check out our roofing project gallery for more inspiration.

 - What it pairs with: